htrvu/YOLO-Collections/README.md

 # YOLO Collections

 In this project, I have implemented YOLO algorithms from scratch with framework Tensorflow 2.0.
-Notice that the architecture of the models might be slightly different from the original version and I referenced from many sources.
+Notice that the architecture of the models might be slightly different from the original version and I refered from many sources in the Internet.

 Original papers of YOLOs:
 - YOLOv1: https://arxiv.org/pdf/1506.02640.pdf